waylonggggg/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * The new name must not match any existing cca names in the cca list.
 * The amount of total sessions must be a non-negative integer.
-* Regardless of the input for the role field, a "Member" role will automatically be created.
+* Regardless of the input for the role field, a `Member` role will automatically be created.
-* If an existing student have their role removed from the cca, the student's role will be set to "Member".
+* If an existing student have their role removed from the cca, the student's role will be set to `Member`.
 * If an existing student's total sessions is above the new total sessions, the student's total sessions will be set to the new total sessions.

 Examples:
 *  `edit_c 1 c/Volleyball r/Captain r/Vice-Captain t/40` Edits the cca with the first index in the cca list.
-Renames it to "Volleyball", updates the available roles to Captain, Vice-Captain and Member, and updates the total sessions to 40.
+Renames it to `Volleyball`, updates the available roles to `Captain`, `Vice-Captain` and `Member`, and updates the total sessions to 40.

+### Adding a CCA to a student: `add_c`

+Assigns an existing CCA from the CCA list to a specific student.
+The student will be assigned a default role (e.g., `Member`) for the added CCA.

+Format: `add_c INDEX c/CCA_NAME`

+* Assigns the CCA specified by `CCA_NAME` to the student at the specified `INDEX`.
+* The index `INDEX` refers to the index number shown in the displayed student list.
+The index **must be a positive integer** (1, 2, 3, …).
+* The CCA name prefix `c/` and the `CCA_NAME` are **mandatory**.
+* The `CCA_NAME` provided must exactly match the name of a CCA already present in the main CCA list (use `list` or view the CCA panel to see available CCAs).
+* The student must **not** already be assigned to the specified CCA.

+Examples:
+* `add_c 2 c/Tennis` Assigns the existing `Tennis` CCA to the student at index 2 in the current student list.
+The student gets the default role for `Tennis`.

+### Adding a role to a student in a CCA: `add_r`

+Adds a role to a student in a CCA.

+Format: `add_r INDEX c/CCA_NAME r/ROLE_NAME`
+* Adds a role to the student at the specified `INDEX` in the CCA.
+* The index refers to the index number shown in the displayed student list.
+* The index **must be a positive integer** (1, 2, 3, …​).
+* The role must exist in the CCA.
+* The student must be in the CCA.
+* The student must not have an existing role in the CCA.

+Examples:
+* `add_r 2 c/Basketball r/Captain` Adds the role `Captain` to the 2nd student in the student list in the CCA `Basketball`.

 ### Recording attendance : `attend`
 Records the attendance of a student in a CCA.